Bird Nest Removal | Affordable Bird Removal In Brampton and Toronto

-- Bird Nest Removal Toronto.
 Birds such as Black Starlings and Pigeons are creatures of habit and will return to the same spot to nest and have babies.
-Open wall vents, exhausts, window ledges and gable ends that are left unscreened are an open invitation for pest bird to move in.
-Most homeowners won’t let this go on for too long though due to the obvious mess & noise created by these nuisance birds and their nesting habits.
+Open wall vents, exhausts, window ledges and gable ends left unscreened are an invitation for pest birds to move in.
+Most homeowners won’t let this go on for too long though, due to the obvious mess & noise created by these nuisance birds and their nesting habits.

-- This could go on for weeks resulting in a build-up of bird droppings around and leading up to the point of entry to the nest, also the nest itself will be full of bird mites that could start falling into the living space of the house through the fan and opening into the kitchen or bathroom.
+- This could go on for weeks resulting in a build-up of bird droppings around and leading up to the point of entry to the nest.
+Also, the nest will be full of bird mites that could start falling into the house’s living space through the fan and opening into the kitchen or bathroom.

-Bird Nest Removal Toronto – Humane removal of baby birds for an affordable price.
+Bird Nest Removal Toronto – Humane removal of baby birds for a reasonable price.

 Pigeons in Toronto – Their Mating Habits and Young.
 Bird Nest Removal Toronto

 Pigeons are found in rural and urban areas throughout the Greater Toronto Area.
 Their mating behaviour is unique as is the life cycle of their young.
-Commonly considered as nuisances, pigeons are monogamous birds.
-They choose a single mate during their lifetime, remaining fiercely loyal throughout their existence.
+Commonly considered a nuisance, pigeons are monogamous birds.
+They choose a single mate during their lifetime, remaining fiercely loyal.

 Pigeons mate continuously as long as conditions are agreeable.
 In particular, pigeons require a consistent supply of food to promote breeding.
 As long as they get enough to eat, they continue to breed.
 The weather must also be agreeable for mating to occur.
-During the coldest months of the year, pigeons usually take a break from the breeding process.
+During the coldest months, pigeons usually break from the breeding process.

-Male and female pigeons build their nests together with the male bringing leaves and sticks to the female.
-The nest is saucer-like in shape and large enough to hold two pigeon eggs.
+Male and female pigeons build their nests together, with the male bringing leaves and sticks to the female.
+The nest is saucer-like and large enough to hold two pigeon eggs.

-Each pair of pigeons is capable of having as many as eight broods every year, although the average is four to five broods.
+Each pair of pigeons can have as many as eight broods yearly, although the average is four to five.
 Each brood contains two pigeons.
-Incubation is handled by both parents, so the eggs are continuously kept warm.
+Both parents handle incubation, so the eggs are continuously kept warm.
 They take approximately eighteen to nineteen days to hatch.